BHCHP’s Commitment to Equity and Inclusion

 Creating a space of belonging

-At BHCHP we strive to maintain fertile ground for the work of justice, equity, diversity, and inclusion so that we move towards the eradication instead of the perpetuation of the harms caused by systemic racism.
-In doing so we provide every staff person foundational equity literacy learning opportunities which then allow us to build cultural understanding and create a space of belonging for all.
-We want to make sure all staff members can bring their full selves to work each day and contribute fully to our mission of clinical and health equity and excellence.
+At BHCHP we strive to maintain the work of justice, equity, diversity, and inclusion so that we move towards the eradication instead of the perpetuation of the harms caused by systemic racism.
+We provide every staff person foundational equity literacy learning opportunities which then allow us to build cultural understanding and create a space of belonging for all.

-Through the leadership of the Chief Equity and Inclusion Officer, BHCHP has implemented a second full-day of new staff orientation solely focused on equity and includes foundational classes—including active bystander and implicit bystander trainings—as well as tools to support patients for whom English is not their primary language.
+Leadership at BHCHP has implemented a second full-day of new staff orientation solely focused on equity and includes foundational topics—including micro aggressions and implicit bias trainings—as well as classes to support translation services.

 Through all these efforts, BHCHP is establishing a standard of excellence and inclusion from within our program, which will both improve our staff’s work experiences and our ability to provide the highest quality health care to all patients.

-- New staff attend a full day of training focused on justice, equity, diversity, inclusion, and anti-racism.
+- New staff attend a full day of training focused on JEDI- Justice, equity, diversity, inclusion, and anti-racism.

 - Recognizing monthly observances and cultural and religious holidays